-October-December: Contract renewal applications are reviewed internally and externally.
+October-December: Contract renewal applications are reviewed internally and, if needed or desired, externally.
 A High Stakes Review occurs during the application process for renewal.
 The application is scored based on a rubric and results shared with ESCCO board and community school board (contract renewal application with scoring rubric).